elasticdotventures/dotfiles/README.md

 ## What About \_b00t_?
 ElasticDotVentures \_b00t_ is
-a highly opinionated set of tools for deploying Azure cloud services with EV libraries (called "c0re", a subset of "c0de"), for Google 👾, Azure 🤖.
+a highly opinionated set of tools for deploying Azure cloud services with EV libraries (called "c0re", a subset of "c0de"), for Google 👾, Azure 🤖.  \_b00t_ brings together a series of powerful Cloud tools to challenge certain traditions of the academic establishment to encourage a p0werful mix-martial-art-of-code.

 ## Is _b00t_ better for individuals or teams?
 Probably individuals is easier, certainly from an adoption standpoint.
-But _b00t_ also means you don't need a team, so it's intended for entrepeurial c0ders, especially those in the robtics and AI space which often require cost-efficient cloud-scale computing power from day #1.
+But _b00t_ also means you don't need a team to do the stuff _b00t_ does for you.
+Built by a serial-entrepeneur, it's great for a Robotics & AI teams where the product's very survival is often dependent on cost-efficient cloud-scale computing power from day #1.

-However the VS Code Live Share feature & Remote Containers, and Azure Hybrid-Connections makes it awesome and one-click easy for teams to share screens too.
+For teams the VS Code Live Share feature & Remote Containers, and Azure Hybrid-Connections offers a plurality of one-click easy, low-latency for teams to share screens securely through firewalls.
 It's built in a way so that you could give people their own instance of your code, even limit the amount of funding per-new-customer trial.
 Something like google Collab for startups.
-This is especially useful if (for example) you want to collaborate with other researchers or bring in AI specialists from Western or Chinese clouds.
+The author believes this is especially useful if (for example) you desire to collaborate with other researchers, especially Chinese ones (i.e. hardware startups).

-## _b00t_ might make you unemployable:
+## _b00t_ Syntax Rationale:
+The future requires new approaches.

 The _b00t_ approach uses incorporates 1337 speak for c0mm0n words to encourage brevity at all layers. _b00t_'s design is built to tightly couple the Azure cloud, but integrate with others for services.
-Creating multi-layer pipelines using a menu driven approach to generate templates and then execute those templates, download the projects, then build and rebuild.
+Creating multi-layer pipelines using a menu driven approach to generate templates and then execute those templates, download the projects, then build and rebuild, deploy continuously.

 The 1337speak used in _b00t_ is primarily used to make unique pnemonics that are substantially easier to grep during a subsystem trace across layers in the stack, thus providing f1ng3r printing.
-The naming models create colorful and meaningful filters to radically improve code quality & debuggability in some cases approaching a more "zero-code" approach and simultaneously gaining valuable screen real-estate.
-Cut and paste and intellisense make this easier than you'd think.
+The naming models create colorful and meaningful filters to radically improve code quality & debuggability and incorporating "zero-code" deterministic actions Azure Logic Functions.
+The higher visual payload of short 1 & 4 character Emoji & HSK1 in names is informative, and has valuable screen real-estate.
+WIN+; is emoji, keyboard - cut and paste and intellisense make this easier than you'd think.
+Especially when you type "d0cker" and a 🐳 pops up in spell check using a custom dictionary.

 1337 mechanics generally indicate logical role or purpose.
 Using tab-complete in Intellisense IDE and CLI makes it easy and artistic on the screen reinforcing art-in-code.
+The goal of _b00t_ syntax is to keep the upper-primates brain focusing on the pictures and basic glyph optimized based Mandarin only reading the code when it's necessary.

 Built to deploy Azure Logic Connectors & Azure Durable Functions with Python & Typescript Connectors, Azure Service Bus 🚌, Azure KeyVault💎 Configs⚙️, Azure ARM/Bicep 💪.
 Check Jargon.md for more the full glossary & naming conventions.

 Docker 🐳, Python 🐍, TypeScript 🦄 - emoji indicates things like designee, consignee, etc.  This is an important aspect of the "storytell" logging.
-StoryTell creates really colorful transaction logs & error dumps.
-These patterns help our soon-to-be-obsolete primate brains abstract patterns that wouldn't be nearly as obvious in regular English text.
+StoryTell creates really colorful transaction logs & error dumps, these will eventually be extended to perform basic ML application forensics & monitoring using eBPF in the Linux Kernel.
+These meta-patterns (using computers to monitor computers) helps our soon-to-be-obsolete primate brains abstract patterns that wouldn't be nearly as obvious in regular English text and notice problems and inform the determinisitic control surfaces to take action (isolate, block-hold, ignore with possible consequences 😬).
+This isn't the whole application freezing, it's a message in an application, or a corrupt video frame grabber in a video stream, any payload which doesn't match the model.
+It's not lost forever, it's simply flagged for review.

 # Example (in code)
 _b00t_ is bi-lingual, one of the c0des it understands is bash script.